Estimated reading time: 6 minutes

 For instance, a custodian may have a pay range of $14,500 – $29,725.

-For example a custodian range may look like this:
+For example, a custodian pay range may look something like this:

 The employee pay is then determined by the range and is paid no more, no less.

 Some organizations, by policy, do not hire any employee above the mid-range pay level because they want the employee to have room to grow in their salary.

 Compensation is then determined by experience and job skills, and the pay range allows for pay increases as the employee progresses through their career.

 Creating pay ranges for employees is a laborious, time-consuming task.

 However, some organizations specialize in helping create pay grades.